 O.C.G.A. §19-9-3(b) allows a parent to ask for an order from the court that modifies their current child custody plan.
 A material change in circumstances might be necessary for a judge to agree to a modification.

 Parents requesting an alteration to parenting time may do so only once every two year.
-As such, it may be important for parents seeking such a change to retain a skilled Johns Creek child custody modification attorney who can file a request for a new child custody order on their behalf.
+As such, it may be important for parents seeking such a change to retain a skilled Johns Creek attorney who can file a request for a modified child custody order on their behalf.

 Under O.C.G.A. §19-9-3(a)(5), children aged 14 and older can choose the parent with whom they would prefer to live, but the courts can deny their request if their choice does not adhere to their best interests.
 Teens 14 and older may request alterations to their primary living situation once every two years.

 Children who are at least 11 years old may begin participating in the child custody process and can ask for a temporary change in their parenting plan for a period of six months.
-A seasoned child custody modification lawyer in Johns Creek would have experience with parenting plans modified according to children’s wishes.
+A seasoned lawyer in Johns Creek would have experience with modifying parenting plans according to children’s wishes.

 If you are dissatisfied with your current child custody agreement, you might want to consider retaining a knowledgeable member of our team for help and guidance.
 Parenting plans may need to be altered as circumstances change and children grow, and a Johns Creek child custody modification lawyer can help you with your needs.
 Call today to schedule an initial intake meeting with our firm and start exploring what options may be available in your circumstances.